fieldtrip/website/tutorial/preproc/denoising_opm.md

 ## Denoising with SSP

 Signal Space Projection (SSP) is a technique that removes noise components by projecting the data onto a subspace orthogonal to the noise components.
 Often these noise components are modelled as the largest principal components, i.e. spatial components that explain most of the variance in the data.
-We demonstrate two approaches: using the task data itself for SSP estimation, and using the empty-room data.
+We demonstrate two approaches: using the task data itself for SSP estimation, and using the emptyroom data.

 ```matlab
 % compute the SSPs on-the-fly and clean the task data